-When William St Clair passed away on June 30, Greece lost one of the most ardent campaigners for the return of the Parthenon Marbles.
+When William St. Clair passed away on June 30, 2021, Greece lost one of the most ardent campaigners for the return of the Parthenon Marbles.

-The Parthenon Marbles are a collection of sculptures taken from the Parthenon frieze by Lord Elgin in the 1801-1812 period and transported to England.
+The Parthenon Marbles are a collection of sculptures taken from the Parthenon frieze by Lord Elgin in the 1801 to 1812 period which were transported to England.

 Certain people in England, such as Lord Byron, likened Elgin’s acquisition of the precious marbles to vandalism and looting.

-In the 1980s, Greece started a campaign asking for the marbles to return where they belong, to the Acropolis Parthenon.
-The campaign continues to this day, with the British Museum claiming ownership.
+In the 1980s, Greece began a campaign asking for the marbles to return where they belong to the Acropolis Parthenon.
+The campaign continues to this day with the British Museum claiming ownership.

 William St Clair’s four writings on the Parthenon sculptures, stress their cultural value and the importance of their return to their righteous owner, Greece.